rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 # 9. Expression Language
 ## Overview of the EL
 > In a JavaServer Faces page, an EL expression can be used either in static text or in the attribute of a custom tag or standard action.
+## Value and Method Expressions
+2 expressions defined by EL:
+ * Value Expression: yield a value
+ * Method Expression: reference a method

 # 10. Using JavaServer Faces Technology in Web Pages
 ## 10.2 Adding Components to a Page Using HTML Tag Library